dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 **Button:** 25 characters
 ![Live Music](/imgs/UX writing challenges/music app.png)
 ### Why This Solution Works
+#### Only the Essentials
 The pop-up reads like a flyer tacked onto a telephone pole.
 I tried to create a sense of urgency in the heading and only included the essentials in the body to make it easily scannable.
+#### Catchy CTA
+"Get Tix" employs the vernacular of music fans.
+And "Remind me later" gives the user time to check with friends to see if they're free on the night of the concert.

 ## Payment Method Error
 The user is trying to rent a car using an application but the credit card on file has expired.